T Ball/JK hand

 Inkcalig

-CREATED with the calligraphy tool of inkscape.
+REATED with the calligraphy tool of inkscape.
 The forms are generally italic, with only slight slant.
 The font is light and clean.

 Download Inkcalig